Meta's "Pay or Consent" model: EU Commission sees violation of Digital Markets Act

 In the event of an infringement, the Commission may impose fines of up to 10 % of Meta's total worldwide turnover.
 In case of repeated infringements, these sanctions may be increased up to 20 %.
 In addition, the Commission may impose further remedies: For example, the sale of parts of the company or the restriction of the purchase of additional services.

 The Commission emphasizes its willingness to work constructively with Meta to ensure effective compliance.
 The aim of the investigation is to promote competitiveness in digital markets and ensure the protection of EU citizens' personal data.
-"The preliminary finding underlines the ambition to put users back in control of their data and provide them with a less personalized advertising experience," the EU Commission said in a statement.
+"The preliminary finding underlines the ambition to give users back control over their data and provide them with a less personalized advertising experience," the EU Commission said in a statement.

 The final decision and possible sanctions could have a significant impact on the business practices of gatekeeper platforms in the EU.